chavic/code-unza25-csc4792-project_team_16-repository/docs/DU.md

 1. pull **Order Paper** → extract **motion**;
 2. pull **Debates** → segment into `(speaker, timestamp?, utterance)`;
 3. (optional) cross-check date/session via **Votes & Proceedings**. ([Parliament of Zambia][2])
+4. Note: Some dates will have an Order Paper without a corresponding debate page in one index (or vice versa).
+Use both debates indices and prefer node pages as canonical.

 ## 2.5 Risks & data-quality notes